TV & Movies

-What We Know So Far
+What We Know About Goliath

-Right from the off, it’s made clear that Goliath had access to “insider” police intelligence and was able fact to make the disappearances of their victims look like runaways
+Right from the off, it’s made clear that Goliath had access to “insider” police intelligence and was able to make the disappearances of their victims look like runaways

 Brannick has supposedly been chasing Goliath since the end of The Troubles back in the 1990s when his wife Emma was kidnapped along with three other people mixed up in the conflict (or so we've been led to believe, anyway).

 Now this one I definitely didn’t see coming.
-In classic Mercurio style, it turns out that Goliath may have been staring us in the face all this time.
+In classic Jed Mercurio style, it turns out that Goliath may have been staring us in the face all this time.

-When David’s brother Adam (who’s been searching for him for the past 20 years) confronts Brannick about this and asks him if he is in fact Goliath and the person behind the murders in the 1990s, Brannick shoots him.
+When David’s brother Adam (who’s been searching for David Corry for the past 20 years) confronts Brannick about this and asks him if he is in fact Goliath and the person behind the murders in the 1990s, Brannick shoots him.

 This article was originally published on